Q. | What is this PL/I anyhow? |

 Subset", better known as "Subset G".
 Iron Spring PL/I beta does not yet

-completely implement either standard, but the release version should implement
+completely implement either standard, but goal is to implement

 the Subset G standard with extensions from IBM and other popular PL/I compilers.